deloarts/pytia-property-manager/README.md

 #### 3.1.1 revision button

 Increases the revision.

-> Later this will also create a backup of the current document, then increases the revision.
-This allows a nice revision handling.
+Creates a backup of the part or product first.
+The backup is a copy of the file, located in a new `.rev` folder, where the original file is located.

 #### 3.1.2 reload button